cerr/MR_Prostate_Deeplab/README.md

 ```
 python run_inference_nii.py <input_nii_directory> <output_nii_directory>
 ```
+A Jupyter [notebook](https://github.com/cerr/pyCERR-Notebooks/blob/main/autosegment_MR_Prostate_OARs.ipynb) demonstrating how to run the model and visualize auto-segmented structures is provided.

 ## Citing this work
+You may publish material involving results produced using this software provided that you reference the following
-Elguindi, S., Zelefsky, M. J., Jiang, J., Veeraraghavan, H., Deasy, J. O., Hunt, M. A., & Tyagi, N. (2019).
+* Elguindi, S., Zelefsky, M. J., Jiang, J., Veeraraghavan, H., Deasy, J. O., Hunt, M. A., & Tyagi, N. (2019).
 Deep learning-based auto-segmentation of targets and organs-at-risk for magnetic resonance imaging only planning of prostate radiotherapy. *Physics and imaging in radiation oncology, 12*, 80-86.

 ## License